Tips for Keeping Your Valuables Safe While Traveling

 - If I’m sleeping on a train or in a public place, I use a lock or PacSafe for my small backpack and lock it to something secure or sleep with my arms around it.
+I also recommend this slashproof backpack when riding on public transportation.
 (Oh, and I would suggest not listening to your headphones while sleeping in a public place.)
 Check out our Pac Safe Camera Bag Protector Review.

 - The best option that I have personally found for carrying my money and passport while walking around town is a money belt that goes around my waist.
 (I put these items in a Ziploc bag inside the money belt or your passport may get ruined from sweat.)
 I can fit it under shorts, skirts, pants and most dresses.
 We also have a water wallet to carry our money and hotel key while surfing or other times we know we will be getting wet.

 - When booking a hotel or hostel, make sure it has good reviews when it comes to security and they offer a locker or in-room safe.

 - Don’t get wasted and walk around alone in unfamiliar territory.
 (Which is something I also did in Amsterdam, but luckily nothing bad happened.)